apilayer/emailpie/README.md

+We are happy to announce that the Free Email Pie API has now been integrated into the [mailboxlayer API](https://mailboxlayer.com).

+You can resume your free API access [signing up here](https://mailboxlayer.com).

 # A simple email validation API.

 Give us an email and we make sure its legit.
 If not, you'll find out why.